 The Arduino category lists all articles that deal with the construction, operation and programming of Arduino microcontrollers.

-I got the idea for the pxlDigit_PCB while building the pxlDigit (article here: https://nerdiy.de/howto-elektronik-seven-segment-digit-pxldigit-aus-ws2812-leds-bauen/).
-There the pxlDigit is made up of individual WS2812 LED segments.
-To do this, the LEDs […]
+The idea for the pxlDigit_PCB came to me during the construction of the pxlDigit (article here: https://nerdiy.de/howto-elektronik-sieben-segment-ziffer-pxldigit-aus-ws2812-leds-bauen/).
+There the pxlDigit is built from single WS2812 LED segments.
+For this, the LEDs must first be inserted into the 3D [...].

 Weiterlesen

 The ButtonBoard PCB is my attempt to kill several birds with one stone.
-On the one hand, I've always been looking for a universal and easy-to-program remote control for the […]
+On the one hand I was always looking for a universal and easy to program remote control [...]

 Weiterlesen

-The Anemosens sensor PCB is the basis for the sensor assembly of Anemosens, a 3D printed anemometer that I developed for the second version of WinDIY.
-For this purpose, on […]
+The Anemosens sensor PCB is the basis for the sensor setup of Anemosens a 3D printed anemometer that I developed for the second version of WinDIY.
+For this purpose on the PCB are [...]

 Weiterlesen

-ESPEasy can read out a large number of different sensors and/or control actuators (see also ESPEasy – Sensors & Actuators).
-With the help of the "Rules" it is [...]
+ESPEasy can now read out very many different sensors and / or control actuators (see also ESPEasy - Sensors & Actuators).
+With the help of the "Rules" can then locally on the ESP [...]

 Weiterlesen

-I recently built an extraction system for my soldering station and the chamber of my 3D printer.
-The built extraction system has two connections.
-One of them sucks the air […]
+I recently built an exhaust system for my soldering station and the chamber of my 3D printer.
+The built exhaust system has two connections.
+One uses a connected hose to suck up the [...]

 Weiterlesen

-The 3D printed housing of the "pxlDigits" was initially not intended to be "just" a 7-segment display with WiFi.
-Originally I used it to build a kind of timer from […]
+The 3D printed case of the "pxlDigits" was not intended to be "only" a 7-segment display with WLAN.
+Originally I made a kind of timer out of a two-digit 7-segment display for [...].

 Weiterlesen

-For another project I urgently needed a relatively large number to indicate a duration.
-From this this small "sub-project" emerged.
-Because with the 3D printed frame described here and a […]
+For another project I urgently needed a relatively large digit to display a time duration.
+This small "sub-project" ultimately arose from this.
+Because with the 3D printed frame described here [...]

 Weiterlesen

-There are some situations in which connecting an LDR to an ESP makes sense.
-In this way, the brightness in a room can be measured relatively easily and for little […]
+There are some situations in which the connection of an LDR to an ESP makes sense.
+This is because it is relatively easy and for little money to adjust the brightness in a room [...].

 Weiterlesen

-The idea for the pxlBlck_Pot is heavily inspired by a design that Lukas (@i_am_lukas) had created.
-He agreed that I can use his basic design.
-Thanks again for that. 🙂 […]
+The idea for the pxlBlck_Pot is strongly inspired by a design that Lukas (@i_am_lukas) had created.
+He agreed to let me take over his design.
+Thanks again for that 🙂 At the [...]

 Weiterlesen

 The pxlBlck_SlotClock consists of a 1×60 LED matrix.
-It can display the time in the same way as an analog clock.
-The colors of the individual hands can be adjusted. […]
+So it can display the time according to the same scheme as an analog clock.
+The colors of the individual hands can be adjusted. [...]

 Weiterlesen

 I started developing the pxlBlcks because I was looking for a way to stay informed about events in the SmartHome.
-There are now two options integrated into the pxlBlck plug-in. [...]
+In the meantime there are two in [...]

 Weiterlesen

 The adjustable dials differ from the type of LED matrix used.
-Unfortunately, this is the case because different LED matrix sizes allow or do not allow different dials and screensavers.
-In […]
+Unfortunately, this is because different matrix sizes allow or do not allow different displays.
+Nevertheless, to give you a small overview [...]

 Weiterlesen

-Thanks to WiFi and thus (often) an internet connection, an ESP8266 or ESP32 programmed with ESPEasy also has the option to retrieve the actual time.
-In order for this to […]
+Thanks to WiFi and thus (often) also Internet connection, an ESP8266 or ESP32 programmed with ESPEasy also has the possibility to display the time.
+For this to work, the call [...]

 Weiterlesen

-I2C is the bus protocol or technology via which a microcontroller can communicate with many sensors or actuators.
-Thanks to the right software, you can also connect and communicate with […]
+I2C is the bus protocol or technology through which a microcontroller can communicate with many sensors or actuators.
+Thanks to the right software, you can also connect different microcontrollers with each other and [...].

 Weiterlesen

-The actual flashing of firmware files such as .bin files or "binarys" on the Wemos D1 Mini, the NodeMcu dev board or any other board that is based on the […]
+The actual flashing of firmware files like .bin files (also called "binarys") to the Wemos D1 Mini, the NodeMcu dev board or any other board based on the ESP8266 is done in the [...]

 Weiterlesen